0xAX/linux-insides/Booting/linux-bootstrap-2.md

 First steps in the kernel setup
 --------------------------------------------------------------------------------

 We started to dive into linux kernel internals in the previous [part](linux-bootstrap-1.md) and saw the initial part of the kernel setup code.
 We stopped at the first call of the `main` function (which is the first function written in C) from [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).
-Here we will continue to research of the kernel setup code and see what is `protected mode`, some preparation for transition to it, the heap and console initialization, memory detection and many many more.
+Here we will continue to research the kernel setup code and see what is `protected mode`, some preparation for the transition into it, the heap and console initialization, memory detection and much much more.
 So...
 Let's go ahead.

 Protected mode
 --------------------------------------------------------------------------------

 Before we can move to the native Intel64 [Long mode](http://en.wikipedia.org/wiki/Long_mode), the kernel must switch the CPU into protected mode.
-What is protected mode?
-Protected mode was first added to the x86 architecture in 1982 and was the main mode of Intel processors from [80286](http://en.wikipedia.org/wiki/Intel_80286) processor until Intel 64 and long mode.
-Main reason to move from the real mode that there is very limited access to the RAM.
-As you can remember from the previous part, there is only 2^20 bytes or 1 megabyte, or even less 640 kilobytes.
+What is the protected mode?
+The Protected mode was first added to the x86 architecture in 1982 and was the main mode of Intel processors from [80286](http://en.wikipedia.org/wiki/Intel_80286) processor until Intel 64 and long mode.
+The Main reason to move away from the real mode that there is very limited access to the RAM.
+As you can remember from the previous part, there is only 2^20 bytes or 1 megabyte, sometimes even only 640 kilobytes.

-Protected mode brought many changes, but main is another memory management.
-24-bit address bus was replaced with 32-bit address bus.
-It gives 4 gigabytes of physical address.
+Protected mode brought many changes, but the main is a different memory management.The 24-bit address bus was replaced with a 32-bit address bus.
+It allows to access to 4 gigabytes of physical adress space.
 Also [paging](http://en.wikipedia.org/wiki/Paging) support was added which we will see in the next parts.

 Memory management in the protected mode is divided into two, almost independent parts:

 * Segmentation
 * Paging

-Here we can see only segmentation.
-As you can read in previous part, address consists from two parts in the real mode:
+Here we can only see segmentation.
+As you can read in the previous part, addresses consist of two parts in the real mode:

 * Base address of segment
 * Offset from the segment base

-And we can get physical address if we know these two parts by:
+And we can get the physical address if we know these two parts by:

 ```
 PhysicalAddress = Segment * 16 + Offset
 ```

 Memory segmentation was completely redone in the protected mode.
 There are no 64 kilobytes fixed-size segments.
-All memory segments described by `Global Descriptor Table` (GDT) instead segment registers.
-GDT is a structure which contains in memory.
-There is no fixed place for it in memory, but it's address stored in the special register - `GDTR`.
-Later, when we will see the GDT loading in the linux kernel code.
-There will be operation for loading it in memory, something like:
+All memory segments are described by the `Global Descriptor Table` (GDT) instead of segment registers.The GDT is a structure which resides in memory.
+There is no fixed place for it in memory, but its address is stored in the special `GDTR` register.
+Later we will see the GDT loading in the linux kernel code.
+There will be an operation for loading it into memory, something like:

 ```assembly
 lgdt gdt
 ```

-where the `lgdt` instruction loads base address and limit of global descriptor table to the `GDTR` register. `GDTR` is 48-bit register and consists of two parts:
+where the `lgdt` instruction loads the base address and limit of global descriptor table to the `GDTR` register. `GDTR` is a 48-bit register and consists of two parts:

  * size - 16 bit of global descriptor table;
  * address  - 32-bit of the global descriptor table.

-Global descriptor table contains `descriptors` which describes memory segment.
+The global descriptor table contains `descriptors` which describe memory segments.
 Every descriptor is 64-bit.
-General scheme of descriptor is:
+General scheme of a descriptor is:

 ```
 31          24        19      16              7            0